config-i1/greybox/cran-comments.md

 This is the initial release of the package ``greybox``, v0.2.0 This version now includes a more detailed explanation of the package and a more focused title.
 I also changed the description as advised by Uwe Ligges, referring to the most relevant source at the moment.
+Corrected the doi reference according to Uwe's recommendations.
+Thanks for the feedback!

 ## Test environments
 * local ubuntu 17.10, R 3.4.3